ThDilos/ThDilos.Fox.Origin/README.md

 	-Weakness 1 for 5 seconds
 	-Shaking for 8 seconds

-	When health is less than 4 (2 hearts), spawn red particles like you leave a blood trail.
+	When health is less than 4 (2 hearts), spawn red particles so that it looks like you leave a blood trail behind.
 	Sneak to stop your bleeding to hide the blood trail effect, in case you want to hide from something...

 -Passive Skill 6